 Esports - "electronic sports" - refers to the world of organized, competitive video gaming.
-Unlike traditional sports, esports are virtual events.
+Unlike traditional sports, esports are virtual events that can be held both inperson and remotely.
 Though relatively young compared to other popular sports, the esports industry may be a viable career option for avid gamers, and is gaining participation at the collegiate level as schools seek to recruit student-athletes and join new competitions.
 Many colleges offer scholarships specifically for students interested in playing esports at the collegiate level.

-School sanctioned programs and gaming sessions should have, at minimum, one adult coordinator supervising the session both if the team is meeting in person and when the team is meeting virtually.
+School-sanctioned programs and gaming sessions should have, at minimum, one adult coordinator supervising the session both if the team is meeting in person and when the team is meeting virtually.

 Games rated E for Everyone or E 10+ are recommended for the Elementary grade level.
-At the Secondary level, games with a rating of - E, E10, and Teen may be considered.
+At the Secondary level, games with a rating of E, E10, and Teen may be considered.
 Caution should be used when selecting games with a Teen rating as they may contain content that is only suitable for students ages 13 and over.
 Games rated as Teen, may contain violence, suggestive themes, crude humor, minimal blood, and the infrequent use of strong language.
-Parents/Guardians should receive advance notice of game titles that will be used in the esports club - Game title, ESRB rating and link to Common Sense Media review or the ESRB rating review.
+Parents/Guardians should receive advance notice of game titles that will be used in the esports club.
+Parent / Guardian notice should include the game title, ESRB rating and a link to Common Sense Media review or to the ESRB rating review.